OrigamingWasTaken/pi/README.md

 # pi

-this is a simple motd program for a raspberry pi
+This is a simple motd program made in Python with Tkinter.

-it was written for my grandma :)
+Run `display.py` to use it.

+Note: The archive folder contains the old code before the refactor.
+I kept it because it still can be useful.